Society-Against-Mass-Entropy/same/README.md

-# Society Against Variable Entropy
+# Society Against Mass Entropy

 ## Saving humanity by escaping the heat-death of the universe

-Society Against Variable Entropy (SAVE) is a pending 501(3)(c) non-profit religious corporation registered in the state of Texas.
+Society Against Mass Entropy (SAME) is a pending 501(3)(c) non-profit religious corporation registered in the state of Texas.

 The church has a leading North-Star goal: for humanity to escape the known universe.